matomatical/8bIT-Project/README.md

 * Connect your device to your computer using a USB cable, and ensure that USB debugging is enabled over the connection.
 * Start the Unity 5 Remote on your device.
-* In Unity, navigate to `Edit > Project Settings > Editor`, and select ‘Any Android Device’ for the Device field in the Unity Remote section.
+* In Unity, navigate to `Edit > Project Settings > Editor`, and select 'Any Android Device' for the Device field in the Unity Remote section.
-* Now, when you run your project within Unity (by pressing the ‘play’ button), after a short delay you should be able to control the game using your device.
+* Now, when you run your project within Unity (by pressing the `Play` button), after a short delay you should be able to control the game using your device.

-Note: If the remote doesn’t begin to show the game on your device, try restarting Unity.
+Note: If the remote doesn't begin to show the game on your device, try restarting Unity.

 ##### Deploying to Android Emulator

-* Open android studio project and hit ‘Run’.
+* Open android studio project and hit `Run`.
 * Further error or warning message resolutions can be found [here](https://developer.android.com/studio/run/emulator.html)

 #### Testing